A Guide for Visitors and New Members

-Launch and recoveries should be made from the main slipway, off which pontoons are available for final preparations.
+Launch and recovery should be made from the main slipway, off which pontoons are available for final preparations.
 Boats should be prepared for launch before arrival at the main slipway so as to make a quick getaway to avoid congestion.
 Help and advice can be obtained from Fred's Shed.
 The small slipway can be used to launch and recover tenders and small dinghies when not in use by the Canoe Club.
 There is a designated dinghy parking area adjacent to the clubhouse.
 Dinghy sailors have the benefit of being able to sail on the Axe estuary as well as in Lyme Bay.
 Beach launching for dinghies is facilitated by a Gridforce ground re-inforcement system and matting laid over the shingle just to the East of the Clubhouse where a winch is available to help with recovery.